dominicnjh/LoginApp/README.md

-# Login App
+# Domnjh Portal
-This a login app with registration, authentication and authorisation capabilities.
-It can be used to organise and sort data based on user's account registered on this portal.
+This a portal that contains different web applications.
+Currently, it only has a login app with registration, authentication and authorisation capabilities.
+It can be used to organise and sort data based on user's account registered on this portal in the future.

-It can be found <a href="https://glacial-caverns-31383.herokuapp.com/login" target="_blank">here</a>.
+It can be found <a href="http://domnjh-portal.herokuapp.com/login" target="_blank">here</a>.

 <br>